ndawe/goodruns/README.rst

 About
 =====

-goodruns provides an implementation of an ATLAS "good runs list" (GRL) reader/writer in Python, and collection of useful command-line tools.
+goodruns provides an implementation of an ATLAS "good run list" (GRL) reader/writer in Python, and collection of useful command-line tools.

 Installation